GPflow/GPflow/README.md

 For more information see [this page](https://www.tensorflow.org/versions/master/get_started/os_setup.html#installing-from-sources).

 ## 2) install package
 GPflow is a pure python library for now, so you could just add it to your path (we use `python setup.py develop`) or try an install `python setup.py install` (untested).
+You can run the tests with `python setup.py test`.

 # What's the difference between GPy and GPflow?